 Learn how to make a paper diamond kite with these easy-to-follow instructions.
-Fully illustrated with closeup photographs, every step of the way.
+It's fully illustrated with closeup photographs every step of the way.

 Talking about "high flying"—it's a good idea to get the kite as high as you can when flying inland.